sttp-book/sttp-book/chapters/testing-techniques/domain-testing.md

 ### Another approach

-One may argue that this functions is continuous in all of its boundaries, which makes the result the same for all (`on`, `off`) pairs.
+One may argue that this function is continuous in all of its boundaries, which makes the result the same for all (`on`, `off`) pairs.

 As, a consequence when looking just at the results at the boundaries we are not exercising them in the most efficient way.